 Suppose you’re trying to get to work in the morning.
 An office building is your destination.
 But before you get to the building, you travel halfway there, celebrate the achievement, then travel another half, celebrate the achievement, and so on.
 Would you ever get to work?
 This notion requires you to drive to an infinite number of halfway points before reaching work, which Greek philosopher Zeno of Elea (ca. 490–430 B.C.) describes as an impossibility.
 Imagine the frustration!

 Apply this same principle to corporations.
 If a series of halfway steps means you’ll never reach your destination, why do corporate managers recursively focus on short-term results at the expense of achieving the mission and vision set out by leaders and boards?
 This phenomenon, referred to as short-termism, has been the Achilles heel of corporations since the 1970s.
-Simply put, short-termism refers to the excessive and obsessive focus on short-term results — such as quarterly earnings, at the expense of long-term interests — which we translates as achieving the mission, vision, and purpose of the firm’s existence.
+Simply put, short-termism refers to the excessive and obsessive focus on short-term results — such as quarterly earnings, at the expense of long-term interests — which we translate as achieving the mission, vision, and purpose of the firm’s existence.
 Despite recent regulatory changes attempting to curb short-termism, firm/manager myopia continues to drive unethical and illegal behavior to seemingly achieve near-term goals.
 The impact to all stakeholders can be catastrophic, as illustrated by the following examples.

 An investigation found that British retail giant Tesco was incorrectly expediting revenue recognition and deferring costs to inflate profits to the tune of more than $400 million.
 Because of its focus on short-term profit, Tesco misled stakeholders and shareholders, causing a disastrous hit to the company’s reputation and a loss in market share.